Imputed rental value in Switzerland 2026: calculation, abolition and what buyers need to know

-Imputed rental value is a notional rental income that owner-occupiers in Switzerland must declare as taxable income — even if they live in the property themselves.
-At present (May 2026), typical owners of detached houses pay CHF 1'500-4'500 in annual imputed rental value tax, depending on where they live and the tax rate.
-In March 2026, the Swiss Parliament decided to abolish it, with entry into force expected in 2028.
-Until then, the old rules remain in place.
-This guide explains the calculation, the tax impact and what the reform means for buyers.
+The imputed rental value (Eigenmietwert) is a notional rental income that homeowners in Switzerland must declare as income — even when they live in the property themselves.
+As of 2026, typical single-family-home owners pay CHF 1,500–4,500 in imputed-rental-value tax per year, depending on location and tax rate.
+On 28 September 2025 voters approved its abolition with 57.7% yes; the Federal Council has set the change to take effect on 1 January 2029.
+Until the end of 2028 the current rules still apply.
+This guide explains the calculation, the tax effect and what the reform means for buyers.

 Imputed rental value is the notional market rent that you, as the owner of an owner-occupied property, would theoretically receive.
 It is added to taxable income, offset by mortgage interest and maintenance costs as deductions.
 The idea behind it: tenants pay with taxed income — owners 'save' this rent and should be taxed in the same way.
 A Swiss peculiarity — most European countries never introduced imputed rental value.